Share the Loaf: Banana Power Bread

-- Grind pumpkin seeds and oats into a coarse meal using a food processor.
+- Grind pumpkin seeds and oats into a coarse meal using a food processor or blender.

-- Cream butter, slightly warmed sour cream or yogurt and brown sugar in a bowl until combined and a bit fluffy.
+- Cream coconut oil or butter and syrup in a bowl until combined and a bit fluffy.

 - Beat in eggs, one at a time, followed by the vanilla.